 In 2015 a website was established for of retail travel product that was being contracted.
-It was not profitable within agreed timeframes and budgets and partnership issues surfaced.
-In mid-2017 I took over as director after ongoing disagreements and large losses.
+It was not profitable within agreed timeframes and budgets and partnership issues surfaced as a result.
+In mid-2017 I took over as director after ongoing disagreements and losses.

 Upon termination, the former director began quoting UM blogs in not-so-veiled threats.
 He immediately set about establishing a copycat business contrary to non-compete clauses.

 During the remainder of 2017, we became aware that the business was being white-anted by parties who were contacting suppliers and customers, encouraging them not to book with us, and to cancel holidays.
 This reached a peak towards the end of 2017.

 Contrary to fallacious media reports I was subsequently forced to inject significant additional funds into the business to deal with a raft of problems set in motion by poor contracting and this anti-commercial activity.

 In December 2017 Universal Medicine found out the name of this business and set up a new attack page to troll it.
 In a very short time, customers were contacting the company to cancel bookings and holidays.
 Online sales plummetted.

 One customer who appeared to be communicating with the former director quoted UM blogs and told me she would ‘get me’.
 I received a death threat by text from another party.
 That party is friends with the former director on Facebook.